Dr Michael J. Booth

 Biography

-I studied for an MChem degree at the University of Southampton, which included research projects in the groups of Professor Martin Grossel, Professor Ali Tavassoli, and Professor George Attard.
-As part of my undergraduate degree I also undertook a placement at the Université de Montréal, Canada, under the supervision of Professor Stephen Michnick.
-I carried out my PhD at the University of Cambridge under the supervision of Professor Sir Shankar Balasubramanian, developing sequencing techniques for modified cytosine bases.
-I then worked in the group of Professor Hagan Bayley at the University of Oxford as a postdoctoral researcher and Junior Research Fellow at Merton College, Oxford.
-At Oxford, I developed light-activated DNA technology to control cell-free protein expression within synthetic cells.
-I started my independent research career in 2018 with a Royal Society University Research Fellowship in the Department of Chemistry at the University of Oxford.
-In 2022, I moved to the Department of Chemistry at University College London to begin a Lectureship in Organic Chemistry and Chemical Biology.
+Mike studied for an MChem degree at the University of Southampton, which included research projects in the groups of Professor Martin Grossel, Professor Ali Tavassoli, and Professor George Attard.
+As part of his undergraduate degree, he also undertook a placement at the Université de Montréal, Canada, under the supervision of Professor Stephen Michnick.
+He carried out his PhD at the University of Cambridge under the supervision of Professor Sir Shankar Balasubramanian, developing sequencing techniques for modified cytosine bases.
+Mike then worked in the group of Professor Hagan Bayley at the University of Oxford as a postdoctoral researcher and Junior Research Fellow at Merton College, Oxford.
+At Oxford, he developed light-activated DNA technology to control cell-free protein expression within synthetic cells.
+He started his independent research career in 2018 with a Royal Society University Research Fellowship in the Department of Chemistry at the University of Oxford.
+In 2022, he moved to the Department of Chemistry at University College London to become a Lecturer (Assistant Professor) and in 2024 was promoted to Associate Professor.

 Positions